AsyJAIZ/Notification-Shade-Transparency/README.md

-# Notification Shade Alpha and Blur (for API 31+)
+# Notification Shade Alpha (for API 31+)
-"app" module makes notification area background transparent and discovers blur "gui" module can set alpha value for various Notification Shade elements and maximum blur value for system from 0 to 23 (Android 12 default) to 150 (Android 11 default)
+"app" module makes notification area background change alpha depending on blur ability "gui" module can set alpha value for various Notification Shade elements and maximum blur value for system from 0 to 23 (Android 12 default) to 150 (Android 11 default)

 ![Screenshot](notifshade.png)